Explore these tabs to learn more about UMA’s Information & Library Science program.

 From small and large local public libraries around Maine (Portland Public Library, Maine State Library, Kennebec Historical Society, Colby College) and the US, to large unique academic and specialized libraries(The National Archives, PBS, US Naval Academy, New York Times), our ILS students are doing it all!
 UMA students have even interned internationally in England, Pohnpei, St. Kitts and West Africa.

 Students in the ILS program are required to complete either a practicum or internship (AS/BS) or an advanced research project (BS only).
 Both of these options have strict guidelines in order to qualify for one or the other and for their successful completion (see below).
+As the ILS program is available to students around the United States and Internationally, our students typically complete the Senior Capstone course right within their local community.
 This experience and successful completion of the course is an opportunity for students to demonstrate to the ILS Faculty and to UMA they have earned the honor of graduating from the ILS program and met the degree requirements at the University of Maine at Augusta.
+MOST importantly, it is an opportunity to learn with various local library & information science professionals and in turn, an opportunity for a student to share their ILS skills and knowledge in a practical meaningful way.

 |AS in ILS||ILS 299||80 hours on-site.||Required.|